 Sid the Seagull, an animated bird in board shorts, sings a jingle about slipping on a shirt, slopping on sunscreen and slapping on a hat.
 Inevitably, slip slop slap became Australia’s way of saying, ‘hey, it’s hot outside!’

 The Cancer Council saw a dramatic shift in attitudes towards sun safety since they launched this commercial.
 This funny little cartoon and slogan has essentially saved lives all across the country!
 This slogan became part of households, schools and clubs everywhere and is still a commonly used Australian colloquialism almost 40 years later.

 Thankfully this commercial was launched in 2012 which means there is data available!
 Hoorah!
 What did we do before the internet?

 This campaign follows Rhonda, an AAMI customer, flirting with island native Ketut on her exotic holiday.They’re designed to promote AAMI Safe Driver Rewards in which you’re credited a certain percentage for every year that you don’t crash your car, essentially.
 They’re basically using the enticement of free money for a holiday to get people to sign up!

 The iconic line “you look hot today Rhonda… like a sunrise!” became a running joke between Aussie larrikins.
 A huge 1.18 million of our population travel to places like Indonesia every year, so the relatable setting and humour was the perfect combo.

-Advertising agency Ogilvy, created this campaign across almost all possible platforms including TV, Online and Social.
-As a result, AAMI experienced an increase of over 20% year on year in new business opportunities.
+AAMI advertising agency Ogilvy created this campaign across almost all possible platforms including TV, web and social media.
+As a result, AAMI experienced an increase of over 20% year-on-year in new business opportunities.